-What Do Riders at The Pro’s Closet Think?
+What do riders at The Pro’s Closet think?

-Bruce, Technical Writer - "I do a lot of lift-serviced downhill riding and a few air shocks I’ve owned in the past have failed, lost damping performance, and even burned my leg after heating up to extreme temperatures.
+Bruce, Writer - "I do a lot of lift-serviced downhill riding and a few air shocks I’ve owned in the past have failed, lost damping performance, and even burned my leg after heating up to extreme temperatures.
 I switched to a coil shock and now ride it everywhere."

-Grant, Bike Detailer - "Coil shocks are smoother and more sensitive to small bumps.
+Grant, Bike Technician - "Coil shocks are smoother and more sensitive to small bumps.
 I think coils are also more supportive in the travel when going up and down tech sections, and heat doesn’t affect the performance of the shock very much."